 Welcome to the Master of Public Health (MPH) program in the Department of Population and Quantitative Health Sciences at Case Western Reserve University School of Medicine!
-You are a member of a prestigious program of public health that focuses on leadership and health impact in our communities.
+You are a member of a prestigious public health program that focuses on leadership and health advances in our communities.
 Our MPH program provides the skills and perspectives to understand and address the complex challenges of health and health equity in our diverse communities and populations.
 In alignment with our historic motto, we enable people to "Do Best What People Need Most".
-We are glad that you are part of this endeavor through this professional graduate degree program!
+We are excited that you have joined us in this endeavor as part of this professional graduate degree program!

-As we approach our program's Silver Anniversary next year, we reflect on the many ways public health and evolved and how our students and alumni continue to shape and impact the health of our communities around the world.
+As we celebrate our program's Silver Anniversary this year, we reflect on the many ways public health has evolved and how our students and alumni continue to shape and impact the health of our communities around the world.
 Public health has undergone significant successes and challenges in the past 25 years.
 Our world has experienced dramatic decreases in malaria mortality and achievements in disease elimination programs.
 However, we were also confronted with a deadly global pandemic of a novel coronavirus with estimates of excess deaths in the range of 15 million people.
 We continue to experience gaps in our nation's public health preparedness, infectious disease control capacity, health equity, and social justice.
 The need for increased and enhanced public health workforce development is critical.
 Our program has a quarter century of experience addressing these issues from the strength of research, education, policy, and public health practice.
 We are excited to have you join our program!

-During this next academic year, please join us in that many opportunities for formal and informal learning, research, applied public health experiences, integrative health experiences, and community service that are available through our program, CWRU, and with our community partners.
+During this next academic year, please join us in the many opportunities for formal and informal learning, research, applied public health experiences, integrative health experiences, and community service available through our program, CWRU, and community partners.
+Take full advantage of this unique moment in your personal and professional life to grow your professional skills, professional network, and impact on public health in our communities.

-Please familiarize yourself with this handbook which provides a general summary of academic program information.
-Please use this guide in consultation with your academic advisor along with the MPH Advising Guide to get a detailed description of advising in the program.
+Please familiarize yourself with this handbook, which provides a general summary of the information on the academic program.
+Please use this guide in consultation with your academic advisor and the MPH Advising Guide to get a detailed description of advising in the program.
 Students are responsible to know and adhere to all Case Western University policies and Department of Population and Quantitative Health Sciences, and MPH program policies.
 If a student is uncertain about a requirement or perceives a conflict, then the student should bring this to the attention of their academic advisor.
 We are excited to have you in our program and look forward to this academic year!